The impact of pressure oscillations on bubble rising in shear-thinning fluids: Conclusions

-The external pressure oscillations drive periodic bubble volume oscillations.
-This results in the appearance of large local deformation rates, which reduce the effective viscosity in the bubble’s surroundings.
-As a consequence, the bubble drag decreases and its rising velocity increases by several orders of magnitude compared to that in the absence of the external driving.
 The bubble remained almost spherical in all simulations, exhibiting pronounced nonlinear radial and rising dynamics.
 A Fourier analysis of the bubble kinematics confirms the presence of strong nonlinearities, which grow with increasing forcing frequency and amplitude.
 The radial dynamics is characterized mainly by the first multiples of the driving frequency.
 Instead, the rising velocity displays contributions from many higher-order harmonics, with larger contributions from even harmonics.
 Post-processing analysis of the dimensionless numbers confirms that the simulations were conducted in viscous regimes.
 However, the significant reduction of the shear viscosity can lead to effective Womersley and Reynolds numbers close to unity.
 This suggests that, even if inertial effects are absent during natural bubble rising, they can become relevant as external pressure oscillations are applied.

-Comparison with experimental data\cite{iwata2008pressure} revealed a good qualitative agreement, particularly in terms of the observed enhancement in rising velocity.
-The results are not far from those reported by Iwata \textit{et. al}. but the trend as the oscillation amplitude is increased does not match that observed in the experiments.
+Comparison with experimental data~\cite{iwata2008pressure} revealed a good qualitative agreement, particularly in terms of the observed enhancement in rising velocity.
+The results are not far from those reported by Iwata \textit{et al.}, but the trend as the oscillation amplitude is increased does not match that observed in the experiments.
 Notable discrepancies were also found in the bubble shape throughout the oscillation cycle.
 We speculate that these differences stem from the absence of an elastic component in the current model, which prevents capturing the full viscoelastic behavior of the experimental system.
 The mismatch in velocity is also attributed to the lack of elastic effects that can slow down the bubble and modify its rising path.